zhangdzh/GroGetter/README.md

 Make sure you have node.js or npm installed.

 ### User Endpoints
-- User sign up
 - User sign in
 - List all available users
-- Get description of a user
+- Add a new user
+- Remove an existing user
-- Delete a user
+- Get descriptive details of a user

-### Grocery List Endpoints
+### Groceries Endpoints
-- List all active user lists
+- List items in grocery list
-- Create a list
+- Create a new list
 - Delete a list
-- Get description of a list
+- Get descriptive details of a list

-### Grocery Type Endpoints
-- List all grocery types
-- Get descriptions of each grocery type
+- List items by type

-### List Manager Actions
-- Enter expiration dates
-- Add information to a list
+- Update item details
-- Sort list items by expiration date
+    - Expiration date
-- Add items to list
+    - Quantity

 ### Design
 - Required features will correspond to API endpoints